Alexander D. Barder

 BA, Florida International University, Mathematics 2003

 I am political scientist specializing in international relations theory and international historical sociology.
-My main research focuses on historical and contemporary forms of international hierarchy, imperialism and war.
-I am particularly interested in how international conditions affect processes of domestic state formation.
+My main research focuses on historical and contemporary forms of international hierarchy, imperialism and race.
+I am particularly interested in how histories of race and racism have constituted modern international political and violence.